 Without exception, students must present a required jury or student recital performance on their primary and secondary instruments at the conclusion of each term of study.
 The Communication & Creative Arts faculty will evaluate the jury/recital performance and a grade for the performance will be given.
 This grade will be one of the components in the computation of the final grade for the private music lessons.
-If extenuating circumstances prevent a student from presenting a jury/recital performance, the Communication & Creative Arts faculty will evaluate the extenuating circumstances and make alternative arrangements for the jury/recital performance.
-New students must earn a minimum grade of B- on their first jury performance for their primary instrument either at the conclusion of their first or second term of study as determined by faculty.
+If extenuating circumstances prevent a student from presenting a jury/recital performance, the Communication & Creative Arts faculty will evaluate the extenuating circumstances and make alternative arrangements for the jury/recital performance for their primary instrument either at the conclusion of their first or second term of study as determined by faculty.
 Failure to do so will result in dismissal from the degree program.
 The Communication & Creative Arts faculty may suggest to students a variety of options for the secondary instrument to better prepare students to meet their professional goals.